 ReasonML, SVG and “Good Enough isn’t Good Enough”

 The final talk of the day was given by Jani Eväkallio from Formidable Labs entitled “Good Enough isn’t Good Enough”.
-The talk was presented in a unique way, comparing the current state of development to various artistic pieces, before deep diving into what will make successful apps, and why we as developers have to strive to deliver apps that don’t just suffice, but exceed expectations in delighting users if we want them to be successful, and if indeed React Native itself is to be successful.
+The talk was presented in a unique way, comparing the current state of development to various art pieces, before deep diving into what will make successful apps, and why we as developers have to strive to deliver apps that don’t just suffice but exceed expectations in delighting users if we want them to be successful, and if indeed React Native itself is to be successful.

 I had a fantastic 2 days at Chain React and indeed my week in Portland was amazing.
-The tech scene and it’s developing nature in Portland is worth a blog post in and of itself, but I’ll save that for another day.
+The tech scene and its developing nature in Portland are worth a blog post in and of itself, but I’ll save that for another day.
 Instead, let me say to all the speakers and attendees, thanks for all the fantastic talks and insights, and I look forward to the next Chain React.